Chronic stress: Measurement

 The advancement of the scientific study of stress will require better and more accurate measurement of the stress process.
 However, the complexity of stress has added difficulties to establish consistent and thorough measures.

 Chronic stress measures primarily comprise epidemiological studies that look at current experiences within specific life domains.
 Despite its significance, cumulative stress exposure from past experiences is often compromised due to practical difficulties such as limitations on time.
 Another potential issue with measuring chronic stress is the validity.
 In particular for retrospective studies, the validity of the measure is strongly dependent on the accuracy of recollection.
 Biases and memory decay can contribute to underreporting.
 Similarly for prospective studies, the validity of the measures will depend on the accuracy of report and detection by the respondent and monitoring agencies.

-In regards to measuring stress responses, it is important to note that it can vary from person.
+In regards to measuring stress responses, it can vary from person.
 It is suggested that individual and environmental contextual factors, such as genes and culture, will contribute to one's vulnerability and resilience to stress.
 By contrast, protective factors, such as a supportive environment, can strengthen resilience.
 The two factors are important as they influence the brain's judgment of the stressors.
 In addition, the interactions of different stressors will lead to cumulative stress exposure.
 These all together contribute to the differential stress responses.
 The subjective differences thus may pose challenges for researchers.

 Owing to the complexity of measuring stress processes over the lifespan, many researchers decided on measuring more assessable aspects of stress.
 That includes: "historic exposure, current exposure and responses across different time scale".
 In many cases, chronic stress is measured by its duration.
 Yet, there can be considerable variations in the criteria.
 For example, the Life Events and Difficulties Schedule by Brown and Harris (1978) proposed that chronic difficulty is characterised by a 4-week-cut-off.
 Alternatively, other researchers may define chronicity with a shorter or longer period.
 The implication is that studies on chronic stress may not necessarily have a uniform scale for comparison.